klezovics/superchat-backend-challenge-arturs-klezovics/README.md

 ===

 This application will allow users to send & receive messages via Sms and Email.
+It comes with a considerable test suite, which you can find in the "test" folder.

 Sending and receipt of SMS is done via integration with Twilio. (https://www.twilio.com/) SMS messages are sent using Twilio SDK.